Configure MCP Auth in MCP server

 Automatic metadata fetching

-to automatically retrieve the metadata by providing the issuer
+You can use the fetchServerConfig to automatically retrieve the metadata by providing the issuer URL:

-import { MCPAuth, fetchServerConfig } from 'mcp-auth';
+import { fetchServerConfig } from 'mcp-auth';

-server: await fetchServerConfig('<auth-server-issuer>', { type: 'oidc' }), // or 'oauth'
+const authServerConfig = await fetchServerConfig('https://auth.logto.io/oidc', { type: 'oidc' }); // or 'oauth'

 If your issuer includes a path, the behavior differs slightly between OAuth 2.0 and OpenID Connect: